Tag Archives: Live Skull

 SoSaLa Resurrects a Masterpiece: 1993 – A Noisy Voice Again with Powerful Messages

-” Hearing the eight tracks for the first time since ’93, knocked me out!
-I was struck by how much the core sound is indebted to the abstract and chaotic aggression of No Wave – albeit re-interpreted fifteen or so years after the birth of the original movement.”
+” Hearing the eight tracks for the first time since ’93 knocked me out!
+I was struck by how much the core sound is indebted to No Wave’s abstract and chaotic aggression – albeit re-interpreted fifteen or so years after the birth of the original movement.”
 Mark C (LIVE SKULL)

 SoSaLaSoSaLa